humankind-project/spacebar-tutorials/_sources/module-2.md

 # Module 2

-+++ {"oxa":"oxa:zyBWlmnbnltDRPejFqwi/xlRNMSxS0ygjpnHtVXhU.1"}
++++ {"oxa":"oxa:zyBWlmnbnltDRPejFqwi/xlRNMSxS0ygjpnHtVXhU.2"}

 Module 2 focuses on the development of vector operations within our script.
 The majority of the calculations performed in future astrodynamics modules will require vector math, so it is important to build that foundational library early.

 # Create Paths

 Start by creating a path within your package that creates an intuitive trail for the user.
 This will be a script full of linear algebra functions used for the entire package, so let’s use spacebar > math > linalg.py to get a folder structure similar to the list seen below.
+Note we will also add the corresponding test files at this point.

 * spacebar
   * spacebar